Tigon-Golf-Carts-LLC/Golf-Carts-Of-Indiana/client/src/config/SEO_SETUP_GUIDE.md

-# Notre Dame Golf Carts - SEO Configuration Guide
+# Golf Carts Of Indiana - SEO Configuration Guide

 ## Overview
-This guide explains how to configure and use the comprehensive SEO meta tag system implemented for Notre Dame Golf Carts website.
+This guide explains how to configure and use the comprehensive SEO meta tag system implemented for Golf Carts Of Indiana website.

 ## Configuration File Location
 All SEO settings are centralized in: `client/src/config/seoConfig.ts`